shafiquejamal/kafka-zookeeper-kerberos/README-Zookeeper.md

     jaasLoginRenew=3600000
     ```

+    Note: replace `zookeeper-server-0X` with `0.0.0.0` when X is the id of the Zookeeper instance you are setting up, and all other `server.X` lines should have `zookeeper-server-0X`.
+See [this StackOverflow post](https://stackoverflow.com/questions/30940981/zookeeper-error-cannot-open-channel-to-x-at-election-address) for more information on why this must be the case when using EC2.

-    Note: For now, the `server.X` lines are commented out, in order to test the ZooKeeper server in StandAlone mode.
-Later we will uncomment these lines so that we can use ZooKeeper as an ensemble of servers, at which point this file will be exactly the same for each ZooKeeper server in the ZooKeeper ensemble.
+    For now, the `server.X` lines are commented out, in order to test the ZooKeeper server in StandAlone mode.
+Later we will uncomment these lines so that we can use ZooKeeper as an ensemble of servers.

 10. Create the `dataDir` and `dataLogDir` folders, and a `jaas folder`, and create a symlink from `zoo.cfg` to `zoo.cfg-ensemble`:

     ```
     mkdir /home/zookeeper/dataDir
     mkdir /home/zookeeper/dataLogDir
-    mkdir /home/zookeeper/log
     mkdir /home/zookeeper/jaas
     ln -s /home/zookeeper/zk/zookeeper-3.4.11/conf/zoo.cfg-ensemble /home/zookeeper/zk/zookeeper-3.4.11/conf/zoo.cfg
     ```

+11. In the `/home/zookeeper/zk/zookeeper-3.4.11/conf/log4j.properties` file, decide where you will place log files.
+Junqueira & Reed (see References below) recommend writing log files to a separate drive.
+If you want to keep them on the same drive for now, then replace the lines:

+    ```
+    zookeeper.log.dir=.
+    ...
+    zookeeper.tracelog.dir=.
+    ```

+    with

+    ```
+    zookeeper.log.dir=/home/zookeeper/log
+    ...
+    zookeeper.tracelog.dir=/home/zookeeper/log
+    ```

+    and create the log directory:

+    ```
+    mkdir /home/zookeeper/log
+    ```

+    You will have to also figure out how to get `zkServer.sh` to stop overriding values there.
+[See this (seemingly dead) issue](https://issues.apache.org/jira/browse/ZOOKEEPER-2170) for more details.
+It seems that the `log4j.properties` file is ignored in favor of the environment variables `ZOO_LOG_DIR` and `ZOO_LOG4J_PROP`.

+    If you decide to log, remember to periodically clear out the log files so that you do not run out of file storage space.

-11. In the `/home/zookeeper/jaas/` folder, place the `zookeeper-server-01.keytab` file that you created when setting up Kerberos.
+12. In the `/home/zookeeper/jaas/` folder, place the `zookeeper-server-01.keytab` file that you created when setting up Kerberos.
 Make the `zookeeper` user the owner of this file, and make sure this user has read and write permissions on the file.
 Also in this folder, create a `jaas.conf` file with the following contents:

     ```
     Server {
       com.sun.security.auth.module.Krb5LoginModule required
       useTicketCache=false
       useKeyTab=true
       keyTab="/home/zookeeper/jaas/zookeeper-server-01.keytab"
       storeKey=true
       principal="zookeeper/zookeeper-server-01@YOURDOMAIN.COM";
     };
     ```

     Note that you would use `02` or `03` instead of `01` in the above file according to the ensemble number (id) that you are setting up.

-12. In `/home/zookeeper/dataDir/`, create a file `myid` and place a solitary `1` in this file:
+13. In `/home/zookeeper/dataDir/`, create a file `myid` and place a solitary `1` in this file:

     ```
     echo "1" > /home/zookeeper/dataDir/myid